 Cut the card stock to 7 x 8-1/2

-With the 7″ side at the top, score down the center at 3-1/2″ to fold in half and resulting in your finished card base.
+With the 7″ side at the top, score down the center at 3-1/2″ fold in half and you have a finished card base.

-the resulting scrap (gray area) from this cut is two thin pieces the widest being 2-1/2 inches
+The resulting scrap (gray area) is two thin pieces the widest being 2-1/2 inches.